-If you have to pay Council Tax, you may be able to get LCTS (CTS) from 1st April 2013
+If you have to pay Council Tax, you may be able to get LCTS

 You can only get support if you have a right to reside and are habitually resident in the United Kingdom (UK).
 If you have entered the UK within the 2 years before your claim for benefit, the council will ask you about this.